 Whether you are a frequent traveller or a first-time visitor, we’ve discovered the trendiest way to experience Europe is from its rivers.
 Following the launch of U River Cruises, a river cruise product aimed squarely at the Millennial and millennial-minded markets, young travellers are flocking to see Europe differently.

-South African travel consultants Natasha Hazell, an Elite Travel Expert at Pentravel Hillcrest, Durban, and Nadine van Zyl, Shop Manager at Pentravel Brooklyn in Gauteng, are sharing why their U River Cruiese experience was just so cool…
+South African travel consultants Natasha Hazell, an Elite Travel Expert at Pentravel Hillcrest, Durban, and Nadine van Zyl, Shop Manager at Pentravel Brooklyn in Gauteng, are sharing why their U River Cruies experience was just so cool…

 Which itinerary did you choose?